opentok/insights-dashboard-sample/README.md

                 from36To40Publishers
                 from41PlusPublishers
             }
           }
         }
       }
     }
 }
 ```
-However, you can add or remove more tiers according to your rate plan at ppmDisplaySettings variable in the Application .
+However, you can add or remove more tiers according to your rate plan by adjusting

-Reference: UsageByParticipantTier.js L#14
+the `ppmDisplaySettings` property in the src/charcts/UsageByParticipantTier.js file:
 ```
 const ppmDisplaySettings = [
  {